 Everyone worries from time to time.
 We generally do not have immediate control over the things we worry about.
-We typically tend to worry about undesirable future events, or about things that happened in the past that they wish turned out differently.
-The problem is, some of us have a tendency to worry about things more than is helpful.
+We typically tend to worry about undesirable future events, or about something that happened in the past that they wish turned out differently.
+The problem is, some of us tend to worry about things more than is helpful.

 Excessive worry can be accompanied by physical and/or psychological symptoms.
 We may experience physical symptoms such as: muscle tension, fatigue, and insomnia.
 Psychological symptoms may manifest as feelings of dread, stress, anxiety and in some cases, depression.